pkic/pkimm/categories/key-management/_index.md

 The approved ways of protecting cryptographic keys should have defined rules, which can be specified by the key management policy and followed using the key management procedures.
 Cryptographic devices that protect keys may be quickly identified using inventory of cryptographic keys with reference to inventory of cryptographic devices.

 The inventory of cryptographic devices should contain relevant information such as:
-- vendor and device model identification
+- Vendor and device model identification
-- serial numbers
+- Serial numbers
-- hardware / firmware / software versions
+- Hardware / firmware / software versions
-- security certification and expiration dates
+- Security certification and expiration dates
-- locations
+- Locations

 #### Assessment